-The healthcare industry continues to be a hotbed of innovation, with activity driven by telemedicine, real-time diagnostics, smart hospitals and access to digital therapies, as well as the growing importance of technologies such as artificial intelligence (AI), the Internet of Things (IoT), augmented reality (AR), robotics and data management practices.
+The healthcare industry continues to be a hotbed of innovation.
+Activity is driven by telemedicine, real-time diagnostics, smart hospitals and access to digital therapies, as well as the growing importance of technologies such as artificial intelligence (AI), the Internet of Things (IoT), augmented reality (AR), robotics and data management practices.
 In the last three years alone, there have been over 106,000 patents filed and granted in the healthcare industry, according to GlobalData’s report on Artificial Intelligence in Healthcare: Clinical decision analysis.
+Buy the report here.

 Clinical decision analysis is a key innovation area in artificial intelligence

 Clinical decision analysis is a tool that enables users to take objective clinical decisions by applying medicine based on evidence during complicated situations.
 It identifies the environmental variables that must be addressed while making a clinical decision.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 140+ companies, spanning technology vendors, established healthcare companies, and up-and-coming start-ups engaged in the development and application of clinical decision analysis.

 Key players in clinical decision analysis – a disruptive innovation in the healthcare industry